 Due to their complexity, the IRS has been phasing in the new requirements:

-Phase III of the IRS’s new cost basis requirements (delayed from 2013) will begin in 2014 and will be implemented over a multi-year period.
-Under the requirements, RBC Wealth Management will begin reporting cost basis information for options and less-complex debt securities acquired on or after January 1, 2014, in addition to the cost basis of securities covered by Phases I and II.
+Phase III of the IRS’s new cost basis requirements began in 2014 and will be implemented over a multi-year period.
+Under the requirements, RBC Wealth Management will began reporting cost basis information for options and less-complex debt securities acquired on or after January 1, 2014, in addition to the cost basis of securities covered by Phases I and II.

 Cost Basis Defined

 Cost basis is generally the amount you have paid for an investment, including any commissions and fees.
 For tax purposes, it may be adjusted over time due to certain events such as corporate actions or wash sales.

 RBC Wealth Management's Tax Reporting Responsibility

 The responsibility for tracking and reporting gains and losses to the IRS has historically fallen to investors.
 Under the new regulations, financial institutions are now required to report to the IRS the cost basis upon the sale or disposal of certain types of securities acquired on or after January 1, 2011 (known as covered securities).